5G Technology

 5G and the private sector

 The technology that 5G facilitates (the Internet of Things , smart cities , smart homes) will encourage the installation of chips and sensors in an increasing number of objects.
-The devices 5G proposes to connect are not primarily phones and computers, but sensors, vehicles, industrial equipment, implanted medical devices, drones, cameras, etc. Linking these devices raises a number of security and privacy concerns, as will be explored in the Risks section .
+The devices 5G proposes to connect are not primarily phones and computers, but sensors, vehicles, industrial equipment, implanted medical devices, drones, cameras, etc. Linking these devices raises a number of security and privacy concerns, as explored in the Risks section .

-The introduction of 5G will bring the private sector massively into public space through the network carriers, operators and other third parties behind the many connected devices.
-This overtaking of public space by private actors (usually foreign private actors), should be carefully considered from the lens of democracy and fundamental rights.
+The introduction of 5G will bring the private sector massively into public space through the network carriers, operators, and other third parties behind the many connected devices.
+This overtaking of public space by private actors (usually foreign private actors) should be carefully considered from the lens of democracy and fundamental rights.
 Though the private sector has already entered our public spaces (streets, parks, shopping malls) with previous cellular networks, 5G’s arrival, bringing with it more connected objects and more frequent cell towers, will increase this presence.

 Back to top